tony-yun/visionCctv/README.md

 # visionCctv
-Building Cctv app with CRNA, Yarn, TypeScript and TSX.
+Project deprecated on 08/29, new project named visionCamera.
-Project deprecated on 08/29, try to make another one.
+(Building Cctv app with CRNA, Yarn, TypeScript and TSX.)